nuknal/i18n-auto-translator/README.md

 npm run translate --apiKey=YOUR_OPENAI_API_KEY --localesDir=./path/to/your/i18n --model=gpt-3.5-turbo
 ```

 This script will process all JSON files in the specified `localesDir` directory, translating any missing keys using the OpenAI API.
-Make sure to replace `YOUR_OPENAI_API_KEY` with your actual OpenAI API
+Make sure to replace `YOUR_OPENAI_API_KEY` with your actual OpenAI API key.

- key

-.

 Alternatively, you can use `npx` to run the translation script without installing the package globally: